CSC207-UofT/course-project-trackr/phase1/design_document.md

 Pull Requests were used extensively throughout our project [which can be seen here](https://github.com/CSC207-UofT/course-project-trackr/pulls?q=).
 They allowed us to discuss various changes, as well as allowed others to review any changes and give their own feedback.
 The pull requests also allowed us to make sure all changes being merged into our main branch was error free.

+We also leveraged the Code Review features that are baked into pull requests, including code-block level commenting and the approve-reject system.
+These features allowed us to specifically identify points in a pull request that we felt weren't up to standard, or points which might require further elaboration and design discussion.

+Pull request drafts were also used as a method of showing potential contributers what was currently being worked on, but not yet ready for merging (to avoid the mistake of duplicate work and to share how an interface might function).

 We used Github Issues as a TODO list.
 This allowed us to keep track of all the features we need to complete and assign tasks to each person.
 It also allows us to make sure that no two people are working on the same feature independely (unaware of each other), which may have led to code conflicts.

 ## Code Style and Documentation